mistring/hilton/README.md

 ![Code Challenge Screenshots](screenshots.png "App Screenshots")

-Future enhancements to the Home Screen results could have inclued a mapping solution, such as MapBox or Google Maps.
-Also, if results were paginated, I could have used the RemoteMediator API to load netowrk data into a local cache (Room) as well as pagination.
+Future enhancements to the Home Screen results could have included a mapping solution, such as MapBox or Google Maps.
+Also, if results were paginated, I could have used the RemoteMediator API to load network data into a local cache (Room) as well as pagination.